-Appendix 2 Ignatian Pedagogy - A Practical Approach32

-Context: Christian humanism today
+APPENDIX #2

+IGNATIAN PEDAGOGY TODAY

+An Address by Very Rev. Peter-Hans Kolvenbach, S.J.
+Delivered to the Participants at the International Workshop on "IGNATIAN PEDAGOGY: A PRACTICAL APPROACH" Villa Cavalletti, April 29, 1993

+CONTEXT: CHRISTIAN HUMANISM TODAY

-(116) I begin by setting our efforts today within the context of the tradition of Jesuit Education.
+- (116) I begin by setting our efforts today within the context of the tradition of Jesuit Education.
 From its origins in the 16th century, Jesuit education has been dedicated to the development and transmission of a genuine Christian humanism.
-This humanism had two roots: the distinctive spiritual experiences of Ignatius Loyola, and the cultural, social and religious challenges of Renaissance and Reformation Europe.

-(117) The spiritual root of this humanism is indicated in the final contemplation33 of the Spiritual Exercises.
-Here Ignatius has the retreatant ask for an intimate knowledge of how God dwells in persons, giving them understanding and making them in God's own image and likeness, and to consider how God works and labours in all created things on behalf of each person.
+This humanism had two roots: the distinctive spiritual experiences of Ignatius Loyola, and the cultural, social and religious challenges of Renaissance and Reformation Europe. - (117) The spiritual root of this humanism is indicated in the final contemplation of the Spiritual Exercises.
+Here Ignatius has the retreatant ask for an intimate knowledge of how God dwells in persons, giving them understanding and making them in God's own image and likeness, and to consider how God works and labors in all created things on behalf of each person.
 This understanding of God's relation to the world implies that faith in God and affirmation of all that is truly human are inseparable from each other.
 This spirituality enabled the first Jesuits to appropriate the humanism of the Renaissance and to found a network of educational institutions that were innovative and responsive to the urgent needs of their time.
-Faith and the enhancement of humanitas went hand in hand.

-(118) Since the Second Vatican Council, we have been recognizing a profound new challenge that calls for a new form of Christian humanism with a distinctively societal emphasis.
-The Council stated that the "split between the faith that many profess and their daily lives deserves to be counted among the more serious errors of our age."
-34 The world appears to us in pieces, chopped up, broken.

-(119) The root issue is this: What does faith in God mean in the face of Bosnia and Sudan, Guatemala and Haiti, Auschwitz and Hiroshima, the teeming streets of Calcutta and the broken bodies in Tiananmen Square?
+Faith and the enhancement of humanitas went hand in hand. - (118) Since the Second Vatican Council we have been recognizing a profound new challenge that calls for a new form of Christian humanism with a distinctively societal emphasis.
+The Council stated that the "split between the faith that many profess and their daily lives deserves to be counted among the more serious errors of our age" (GS 43).
+The world appears to us in pieces, chopped up, broken. - (119) The root issue is this: what does faith in God mean in the face of Bosnia and Sudan, Guatemala and Haiti, Auschwitz and Hiroshima, the teeming streets of Calcutta and the broken bodies in Tiananmen Square?
 What is Christian humanism in the face of starving millions of men, women and children in Africa?
 What is Christian humanism as we view millions of people uprooted from their own countries by persecution and terror, and forced to seek a new life in foreign lands?
 What is Christian humanism when we see the homeless that roam our cities and the growing underclass who are reduced to permanent hopelessness.
 What is humanistic education in this context?
 A disciplined sensitivity to human misery and exploitation is not a single political doctrine or a system of economics.

-It is a humanism, a humane sensibility, to be achieved anew within the demands of our own times and as a product of an education whose ideal continues to be motivated by the great commandments: love of God and love of neighbour.35
+It is a humanism, a humane sensibility to be achieved anew within the demands of our own times and as a product of an education whose ideal continues to be motivated by the great commandments --love of God and love of neighbor.

-(120) In other words, late twentieth-century Christian humanism necessarily includes social humanism.
-As such it shares much with the ideals of other faiths in bringing God's love to effective

-32 An address by Fr General Peter-Hans Kolvenbach SJ, Villa Cavalletti, Rome, 29th April 1993

-33 Spiritual Exercises nn.235-36

-34 Vatican II, Gaudium et Spes n.43

-35 Mark 12:30-31